verrazzano/docs/content/en/docs/setup/install/prepare/platforms/kind/kind.md

 For further details, see the MetalLB [installation guide](https://metallb.universe.tf/installation/#installation-by-manifest).

 MetalLB is idle until configured.
 Configure MetalLB in Layer 2 mode and give it control over a range of IP addresses in the `kind` Docker network.
-In versions v0.7.0 and earlier, Kind uses Docker's default bridge network; in versions v0.8.0 and later, it creates its own bridge network in Kind.
+In versions v0.7.0 and earlier, kind uses Docker's default bridge network; in versions v0.8.0 and later, it creates its own bridge network in kind.

-To determine the subnet of the `kind` Docker network in Kind v0.8.0 and later:
+To determine the subnet of the `kind` Docker network in kind v0.8.0 and later:
 {{< clipboard >}}
 <div class="highlight">